 - 4. If you created the BIOS image with RDM 4.11 or RDM 4.1, rename the BIOS image file by adding an extension of ZIP (e.g., 1728374697.ZIP).
 If you created the BIOS image with RDM 4.20, its file will already contain the ZIP extension, so do not change the file name. - 5.
 Using any program that can modify ZIP files (e.g., WINZIP.EXE), add the 2 large files (the actual file names depend on the machine type of the target system) from the Diagnostics diskettes to the ZIP file.
 Make sure that you do not save path information when you add the files to the ZIP file. - 6.
 If the BIOS image uses FLASH2.EXE, you should create an LCREFLSH.BAT file containing the following statements and add it to the ZIP file.
-You can extract a copy of this file by right clicking on the paperclip icon and saving the file to disk.
+You can extract a copy of this file from the embedded file in section 1.4 above.